OUR DENTAL WATER Distillers meet and exceed water safety standards and recommendations of:

 To sanitize your stainless steel water storage tank, you must steam clean or autoclave it.
 Just connect the steamer tube, turn off the fan and steam clean for 20 minutes.
 Turn off and let cool down.

 The last step is to replace the filters.
 Just unscrew the old filters and replace the new filters.
+All our customers get a complete Water Distiller Dental Cleaning Guide with every purchase.

 WATER DISTILLATION IS RECOMMENDED BY: